sandhyabalamurali/cover-page-design/README.md

 ## DESIGN STEPS:

 ### Step 1:
+    To design a book cover page design.

 ### Step 2:
+   create a newproject and new app.

 ### Step 3:
+   add image in static folder in project

 ### Step 4:
+  create a new folder templates under app

 ### Step 5:
+  create the html code.
 ### Step 6:

 Validate the HTML and CSS code.